pavbhaji-520/Web-Hub/README.md

 <pre>
+WARNING: DOES NOT WORK ON MOBILE DEVICES.
+DESKTOP/LAPTOPS ONLY!!!!!!!!!!!!!!!

 • Install Instructions:
 	- Download the ZIP and extract it.
 	- Put the newly extracted folder wherever you want.